This article is a summary of customer reviews on Amazon.com as of mid-September 2019.

-Customer satisfaction with the Oculus Quest is overall very good:
+Customer satisfaction with the Oculus Quest is overall very good as you can see on the banner below.

 People love how convenient it is to use.
 You press the button, mark the play area (if you haven’t done it yet), and you are ready to go.
 This is the very first, true plug & play system delivering the experience similar to VR on a PC.
 No hassle, no troubleshooting, it just works.